 IT budgeting can range from a painful annual process to the actualization of a carefully crafted IT strategy and roadmap.
 For an IT executive who is uncomfortable with numbers or loathe to endure the justification process that accompanies budgeting, it can be a difficult exercise, and the temptation can be to simply tweak last year’s budget, to succumb to arbitrary cuts.

-To help IT leaders not only endure the budgeting process, but to use it as a strategic tool to drive their priorities, we've assembled this guide (which is also available to download as a free PDF).
+To help IT leaders not only endure the budgeting process, but to use it as a strategic tool to drive their priorities, we’ve assembled this guide (which is also available to download as a free PDF).
 It should make budgeting less painful and help you understand how to use your budget as a planning and communication tool.
-As the saying goes, "You put your money where your mouth is," and your budget ultimately puts company resources behind the plans you've been articulating through the year.
+As the saying goes, “You put your money where your mouth is,” and your budget ultimately puts company resources behind the plans you’ve been articulating through the year.

 - What is IT budgeting?
 Budgeting is the process of allocating monetary resources to various IT programs.
 These could range from recurring expenses like hardware leases and staffing to expenses dedicated to a fixed-duration project or initiative.
 In some companies this is primarily an annual exercise, while other companies might demand budgets for each initiative as it arises.

 - Why does IT budgeting matter?
 Budgeting is obviously important, as it provides the funding to keep your department running.
 Beyond just “keeping the lights on,” your budget is an important tool for identifying and executing the IT initiatives that are crucial to your department.

 - Whom does IT budgeting affect?
 While IT budgets are usually presented and overseen by IT leaders, everyone from line managers to consultants could have a hand in preparing the budget.
 The activities your employees and consultants will be engaging in during the year are defined by the budget, so it’s a critical document for taking your priorities from concept through to execution.